AbiVavilala/Application-Migration-with-AWS/readme.md

 # Application Migration with AWS

 This README.md file provides comprehensive documentation for the process of migrating an application to the Amazon Web Services (AWS) cloud platform.
-Please follow the steps outlined below to ensure a successful migration.
+I followed the steps outlined below for Migrating Onprem Wordpress Application to AWS.

 ## Table of Contents